Webinar Popup Cancel button

 Now that you’ve learnt all about the color theory for designers, it’s time to start incorporating it into your packaging designs.

 Before you send your completed design for review, it’s important to check if the design you’ve created maintains color and font consistency.
-So, use Artwork Flow’s free online proofing tools to check for errors and inconsistencies to reduce approval time.
+So, use Artwork Flow’s online proofing toolset to check for errors and inconsistencies to reduce approval time.

 Wrapping Up

-Studying color helps you design attractive packaging that increases sales by creating a positive association with the customer.
+Studying color in packaging design helps you identify the best color palette for packaging and design attractive packaging that increases sales by creating a positive association with the customer.

-After you’ve used the tips above to learn color theory and design an effective package, use Artwork Flow’s proofing tools to check for any inconsistencies in your colors and fonts.
+After you’ve used the tips above to learn color theory and design an effective package, use Artwork Flow’s proofing tools to review, markup, and annotate on creatives to launch error-free creatives.
+This proofing toolkit works across 160+ file formats (including videos!) and can help your team launch product packaging much faster.

 If you’d like to learn more on how Artwork Flow can help you with designing packages, check out our case studies and book a free demo with us today.